cjenniferwong/Metis_Project_4_Fletcher/README.md

 Addendum:
 I think to reframe the scope of the project, I will be using songs from the billboards top 100 and my personal spotify library + playlists.

-Then when I'm done, I'm going to build a personal recommendation system
+Then when I'm done, I'm going to build a personal recommendation system.
+Let's call this project: Music Jenn-erator heheheh